-What exactly falls under the jurisdiction of a community manager?
-Here, I've outlined a typical job description for the growing profession.
+What does a Community Manager do all day?
+I’ve outlined a typical job description for this growing specialization.

 ‘Community Manager’ is an increasingly popular job title.